francisko-rezende/pers-website/content/authors/admin/_index.md

 - Visitors
 ---

 Francisko is planning on using this website for practising his writing (specially in the 3rd person) and data analysis skills.
-Hopefully someone will find them interesting and/or helpful :)
+He hopes someone will find them interesting and/or helpful :)